 Swift Current Motor Inn (Glacier National Park)

-Nearby is the park’s Swiftcurrent Motor Inn and Cabins, which is not nearly as grand as the Many Glacier Hotel but has the same fantastic location.
+Nearby is the park’s Swiftcurrent Motor Inn and Cabins, which is not nearly as grand as the Many Glacier Hotel but has the same fantastic location at a much lower price point.

 Rising Sun Motor Inn (Glacier National Park)